Is Koh Lanta worth visiting?

 On top of that, something we all love to hear – the place is cheap!
 Cheap restaurants, cheap drinks and cheap accommodation in the form of bungalows and hostels.
 Knowing you’re saving money definitely makes things more enjoyable!

-Location #3: Relax and explore the island from Klong Nin
+Location #3: Klong Nin – the place to relax and explore the island

 The 5th beach area down from Saladan Village on the west coast is Klong Nin.
 The friendly, hippie-vibe village that boasts those rustic wooden shacks just perfect for lounging in, drink in hand, as you watch the sun end it’s shift for the day.